drshahizan/special-topic-data-engineering/Assignment/API/submission/CodeX/YoutubeAPI_Report_CodeX.md

 ```

 ### Step 2: Define the API key
-the API key can be retrieved from the website(insert link)
+the API key can be retrieved from the YouTube API website
 ```python
 #insert key API
 api_key = *AIzaSyDpQxJ9j8qIE6CeotHF5cyxecV8iIucGJE*